bert-pxl/sport-booker/README.md

 ![Database Schema](/docs/database/schema.png)

+More information on the database can be found [here](/docs/database/database.md)

 ## Analyse

 During the initial analysis phase, the project requirements and features were prioritized using the MoSCoW method (Must-have, Should-have, Could-have, Won't-have).
 This prioritization helped in defining the project scope and determining the essential features for the initial release.